 The more accurate your estimates, the more likely you’ll keep to your budget and deliver a project on time.
 Having a tool to identify and collect costs for your labor, materials and more is the first step to running a successful project.
-Using a project estimate template is the perfect way to get your project planning on the right track.
+Using a project estimate template for Excel is the perfect way to get your project planning on the right track.

 Why You Need an Estimate Template